 YouTube is notorious for rude and ill-informed commenting.
 To a large extent this is allowed.
 There is a policy intended to protect users from harassment, but the action needs to be quite obvious and serious.
 If you upload a video of yourself, to a certain extent, you are pushing yourself into the public sphere and are open to the same kind of abusive comments that celebrities get.
 According you YouTube’s policy harassment MAY include:

-- Deliberately posting content in order to humiliate someone
+- Content that is deliberately posted in order to humiliate someone

-- Making hurtful and negative comments/videos about another person
+- Content that makes hurtful and negative personal comments/videos about another person

 Some of the points in the above list are meant to deter Doxxing and other forms of online attacks.
 It is OK to negatively comment on another channel, but if you instruct your own fans to interfere with someone else’s life and/or YouTube channel,that would be going too far.